dunstontc/learn-go/code/Kernighan/tgpl/notes/05-Functions.md

 	}
 }
 ```
-The `forEachNode` function accepts two function arguments, one to call before a node’s children are visited and one to call after.
+The `forEachNode` function accepts two function arguments, one to call before a node's children are visited and one to call after.
 This arrangement gives the caller a great deal of flexibility.
 For example, the functions `startElement` and `endElement` print the start and end tags of an HTML element like `<b>...</b>`:
 ```go
   var depth int